mmmarcopalma/DP-WS2024/Lecture_01/readme.md

 * Follow the installation wizard, making sure that:
     * RobotWare Version is `7.15.2`
     * Wizard Easy Programming version is `1.6.0`
-* Navigate to the `Controller` tab, open `FlexPendant` and follow installation wizart
+* Navigate to the `Controller` tab, open `FlexPendant` and follow installation wizard
 ---

 ### UTM - MacOS users only